Search

 Last updated -

-If you are looking for a European mid-summer race that can double up as a holiday, then this Challenge middle distance course is surely the perfect contender thanks to its vacation location.
+If you are looking for an early season race that can double up as a holiday, then this Challenge middle distance course is surely the perfect contender.

-The lively seaside town of Salou lies in north eastern Spain, 100km south of Barcelona on the Costa Dorada or Golden Coast thanks to the colour of its Blue Flag beaches.
+The lively seaside town of Salou lies in north eastern Spain, 100km south of Barcelona on the Costa Dorada – otherwise known as the Golden Coast, thanks to the colour of its stunning Blue Flag beaches.

-And the Challenge race directors have made the most of its sun, sea and sand location with the Mediterranean sea swim and palm tree-lined bike and run routes through Salou.
+And the Challenge Salou race directors have made the most of the sun, sea and sand location of this popular middle distance triathlon, with the Mediterranean sea swim backed up by an award-winning, palm tree-lined bike course and a lively run route through Salou.
+What better way to get triathlon race season off to a start?

 Mediterranean racing at its best that has PB written all over it!